-The company also supports bringing together the best of the best to create practical, meaningful products and services that make life easier, empowering people to do better, safer, more significant work.
-Innovation and excellence have powered Stanley Black & Decker, Inc's success, but equally knows there's more the organisation can do for the world and those who make it.
-Across our businesses, we're investing in breakthrough innovation and digital excellence, striving for outperformance and increasing our focus on social responsibility.
+The company also supports its ultimate parent, Stanley Black & Decker, Inc. to create practical, meaningful products and services that make life easier, empowering people to do better, safer, more significant work.
+The Stanley Black & Decker, Inc group continues to invest in breakthrough innovation and digital excellence, striving for outperformance and increasing focus on social responsibility.